JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 * She walked beside us the whole time.
 * When wanting her own time, she does so fairly near us.
 * Deet has been brave and made friends with other family members.
-* She plays with my (Mirkka's) parents and let them pet her.
+* She plays with my (Mirkka's) parents and lets them pet her.
-* Deet comes always to sleep besides us in our room and she is super excited about us when we wake up
+* Deet comes always to sleep beside us in our room and she is super excited about us when we wake up.
 * Her schedule is now normal.
-She wakes up arounf 7-8 am!
+She wakes up around 7-8 am!
-* She is a perfect berry picking dog; she always stays beside us, lays down while we pick berries and usually starts to bite some branches besides us.
+* She is a perfect berry picking dog; she always stays beside us, lays down while we pick berries, and usually starts to bite some branches beside us.
 We all have something to do.
-* She has started to recognise the family: if we leave, she starts to follow or gets worried if we are in a sauna and she stays with my parents.
+* She has started to recognize the family: if we leave, she starts to follow or gets worried if we are in a sauna and she stays with my parents.
 Fortunately she's ok in few minutes.
 * She poops and finally did her first pee outside :D
 * Eating schedule is working and she has learned to sit before getting the food.
 * She's used to being in the car nowadays with her doggy seatbelt on.